GSA/code-gov-repo-template/README.md

 # code-gov-repo-template
-A basic template to use for all code.gov repositories which includes our standard documents and contact info
+A basic template to use for all code.gov repositories which includes our standard documents and contact info.
+Using this as a base ensures that all of our community standards are followed.

 ## Project Name: